love Roses ...and other rabbit research

 research, which I hope will be done in various Permaculture

-enclaves all over the world, we could determine just which plants
+enclaves all over the world, we could determine just which

-cash money at all, past equipment costs.
+needing no cash money at all, past equipment costs.
 The

 best hint I have so far (from Bill Mollison) is that the

 fiber plant called kenaf (seeds available from Texas International

 Kenaf Center) contains adequate nutrition and needs no

 simply cut and placed in the cages.
 I have not had opportunity

-to observe this however, so I don't
+to observe this however, so I don't know from personal

-pressed blocks of alfalfa are fed by many rabbit raisers, and
+blocks of alfalfa are fed by many rabbit raisers, and

 give rabbits something to gnaw on.

 share new information about rabbits, especially relating